OfficeDev/Microsoft-Teams-Samples/samples/msgext-action-preview/python/README.md

 ## Interacting with the bot in Teams

-> Note this `manifest.json` specified that the bot will be called from both the `compose` and `message` areas of Teams.
-Please refer to Teams documentation for more details.
-Also note this bot does not process incoming Messages, but responds only to Messaging Extension commands.

-1) Selecting the **Create Card** command from the Compose Box command list.
-The parameters dialog will be displayed and can be submitted to initiate the card creation within the Messaging Extension code.

-or

-2) Selecting the **Share Message** command from the Message command list.
+> Note the `manifest.json` specifies that this bot will be available in the `team` scope and the command will be available in the `compose`, `commandBox` and `message` contexts.

+Click the Messaging Extension icon in the Compose Box's Messaging Extension menu.

 ## Deploy the bot to Azure